basheeromy/Vendor-management-api/README.md

     >>> exit()

+4. Move to project directory.

+    $ cd vendor_app

-4. Create .env file in the project root directory.(where settings.py file exists) and paste SECRET_KEY=<secret_key>
+5. Create .env file in the project root directory.(where settings.py file exists) and paste SECRET_KEY=<secret_key>

-5. apply migrations
+6. apply migrations ( move to the directory which includes manage.py file )

     $ python manage.py makemigrations

     $ python manage.py migrate

-6. create super user to access admin interface.
+7. create super user to access admin interface.

+    $ python manage.py createsuperuser

-7. use the bellow given command to run the server.
+8. use the bellow given command to run the server.

     $ python manage.py runserver

+By incorporating efficient unit tests into our application, we're equipped to execute them using the following command:

+    $ python manage.py test

+If we have installed the dev dependencies, we can use linting tool with the help of following command to check pep8 standard.

+    $ flake8

 Run the application.